AhmedElsayed101/CI-pipeline-for-python-scripts/launch-aws-ec2-jenkins-instance/README.md

 # Connect to the server using the ssh key that we created earlier.
 ssh ubuntu@${JENKINS_IP} -i key
 ```
-- Wait for around 2 minutes until provisioning is done
+- Wait for around 3 minutes until provisioning is done.

 - Test if everything is done? (while you are connected to the server)
 ```sh